AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/faq.md

 }
 ```

-### Is there a change in minimum API level supported by Android SDK?
+### Is there a change in minimum API level supported by Mobile SDK for Android?

-Android SDK now supports a minimum API level of **19**.
+Mobile SDK for Android now supports a minimum API level of **19**.
 If your application targets a lower API level, you will see the following build failure:

 ```
 Manifest merger failed : uses-sdk:minSdkVersion 14 cannot be smaller than version 19 declared in library [com.adobe.marketing.mobile:core:2.0.0]